 Dealing with debt that has become unmanageable can be overwhelming.
 Many people find themselves struggling under the weight of their debts, including credit card debt, unexpected medical bills, and others.
-If you are in a situation in which you are unable to repay your debts and are being harassed by your creditors, filing for Chapter 7 bankruptcy protection with the help of the attorneys at the Law Offices of Craig L. Cook may help you attain financial relief.
-Our attorneys have amassed more than 40 years of combined experience, and we can advocate for you in the bankruptcy process so that you can enjoy a fresh financial start.
+If you are in a situation in which you are unable to repay your debts and are being harassed by your creditors, filing for Chapter 7 bankruptcy protection with the help of the Chapter 7 bankruptcy attorneys at the Law Offices of Craig L. Cook may help you attain financial relief.
+Our Chapter 7 bankruptcy lawyers have amassed more than 40 years of combined experience, and we can advocate for you in the bankruptcy process so that you can enjoy a fresh financial start.

 What Is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy allows eligible debtors to discharge many types of unsecured debts, including credit card debts, medical debts, and utility bills.
 When a Chapter 7 petition is filed, the bankruptcy court issues an automatic injunction, which forbids your creditors from continuing to pursue any further collection activities.
 This means that once you file your petition, your creditors will have to stop contacting you.
 If you have any creditor lawsuits pending against you, they will also be halted.
 Filing a bankruptcy petition also ends debt-related wage garnishments, eviction proceedings, and repossession actions.

 Chapter 7 bankruptcy may not protect you from a foreclosure or allow you to keep all of your property.
 However, it can offer you a way to discharge most unsecured debts and to end harassment from your creditors.
 The Chapter 7 bankruptcy attorneys at the Law Offices of Craig L. Cook have an extensive understanding of bankruptcy law and will help you secure relief from your debts.